vaixellx/interview-challenge/covid-timeline.md

-# Need to combined with possible contact feature

 # Covid Timeline
 Create a web application using Typescript, NodeJS (NestJS), and React (NextJS) to generate COVID Patient Timeline (see [design](#design))